YamSoup/pistereocam/README.md

 ******** MAKEFILES

-The Makefiles are very raw at the moment have now writen a script that builds all the libs and programs I wrote The programs are still relient on 1 libary being built which I will document when i remember which one it is.
+The Makefiles are very raw at the moment build /opt/vc/src/hello_pi/libs/ilclient first
+I have now writen a script that builds all the libs and programs I wrote called